Towards universal quantum computation through relativistic motion

 Recently, it was shown that relativistic motion can be used to generate bipartite quantum gates.
 In particular, two-mode squeezing \cite{relgates} and beam-splitting gates \cite{jormadaniele} between field modes were implemented through the non- uniform acceleration of a cavity.
 A promising experimental realisation of these scenarios is circuit Quantum Electrodynamics (cQED), where Superconducting Quantum Interferometric Devices (SQUIDs) provide tuneable boundary conditions corresponding to mirrors moving at speeds close to the speed of light in the medium.
 This possibility was exploited for the first experimental observation of the Dynamical Casimir Effect, i.e., particle creation through relativistic motion of boundary conditions \cite{moore,casimirwilson}.
-We note that the beam-splitting gate was recently experimentally demonstrated in this type of system \cite{aumentado} and that two-mode squeezing involving two distinct cavity modes has also been achieved in cQED \cite{devoret}.
-Moreover, some of us have shown that the same phenomenon originates an observable effect in the fidelity of quantum teleportation between two superconducting cavities, one of them undergoing a temporal variation of the boundary conditions \cite{teleportationico}.
+We note that the beam-splitting gate was recently experimentally demonstrated in this type of system \cite{aumentado} and that two-mode squeezing involving two distinct cavity modes has also been achieved in cQED \cite{devoret}.Moreover, some of us have shown that the same phenomenon originates an observable effect in the fidelity of quantum teleportation between two superconducting cavities, one of them undergoing a temporal variation of the boundary conditions \cite{teleportationico}.
 These works open a new avenue of research on the effects of relativistic motion and gravity in generic quantum technologies, and in particular quantum computing with continuous quantum variables.
+While it is possible to transfer the continuous-variables entanglement generated in the Dynamical Casimir Effect to discrete-variables systems such as qubits \cite{felicetti} the analysis of relativistic effects in qubits is typically limited by the impossibility of achieving relativistic velocities -which can only be accessed in a a quantum simulator \cite{felicetti2}.

 Quantum computation with continuous variables (CV) has attracted a great deal of attention as an alternative to the traditional qubit approach to quantum computing \cite{reviewgaussian}, and the CV version of measurement-based quantum computing is well-developed \cite{braunstein,minion1, minion2,minion3}.
 In this paradigm for quantum computing the quantum gates are implemented by measurements on a particular type of multipartite entangled state known as a \emph{cluster state}.
 Assuming that we can implement the required measurements (via homodyne detection and photon counting \cite{GKP01}), these states are universal for quantum computation.
 A practical way to create CV cluster states in a cavity using non-relativistic methods is by creating an entangled optical frequency comb \cite{menicucci08}, a proof-of-principle experiment of which was recently performed \cite{pfister}.